History of the Jews in Italy: Literary achievement

 Among the early Jews of Italy who left written manuscripts was Shabbethai Donnolo (died 982).
 Two centuries later (1150), poets Shabbethai ben Moses of Rome; his son Jehiel Kalonymus, once regarded as a Talmudic authority even beyond Italy; and Rabbi Jehiel of the Mansi (Anaw) family, also of Rome, became known for their works.
-Their compositions are full of thought, but their diction is rather crude.
 Nathan, son of the above-mentioned Rabbi Jehiel, was the author of a Talmudic lexicon ("'Aruk") that became the key to the study of the Talmud.

 During his residence at Salerno, Solomon ben Abraham ibn Parhon compiled a Hebrew dictionary.
 This encouraged Italian Jews to study Biblical exegesis.
 On the whole, however, Hebrew literary culture was not flourishing.
 The only liturgical author of merit was Joab ben Solomon, some of whose compositions are extant.

 Toward the second half of the 13th century, signs appeared of a better Hebrew culture and of a more profound study of the Talmud.
 Isaiah di Trani the Elder (1232–1279), a high Talmudic authority, wrote many celebrated responsa.
 David, his son, and Isaiah di Trani the Younger, his nephew, followed in his footsteps, as did their descendants until the end of the seventeenth century.
 Meïr ben Moses presided over an important Talmudic school in Rome, and Abraham ben Joseph over one in Pesaro.
 In Rome two famous physicians, Abraham and Jehiel, descendants of Nathan ben Jehiel, taught the Talmud.
 Paola dei Mansi, one of the women of this gifted family, also attained distinction; she had considerable knowledge of the Bible and Talmud, and she transcribed Biblical commentaries in a notably beautiful handwriting (see Jew.
 Encyc. i.
 567, s.v.
 Paola Anaw).